Anticoagulation Therapy Management

 Helping You Manage Treatment with Anticoagulants

-The SSM Health Heart & Vascular Care team includes specially trained pharmacists who will assist you in the management of anticoagulation therapy, including warfarin therapy.
+The SSM Health Heart & Vascular Care team includes specially trained nurses and pharmacists who will assist you in the management of anticoagulation therapy, including warfarin therapy.
 This service provides patients:

 - Blood testing by finger stick